romanandani266/demo_1/BRD-d429c528_micro_agent.md

 - Selection of React for frontend development.

 ### Dependencies Register
-- Integration with PepsiCo’s supply chain system.
+- Integration with PepsiCoâ€™s supply chain system.
 - Use of third-party APIs for sales data retrieval.

 ### Appendices